Classic Knit Look Beanie Crochet Pattern

 A close up of the top of the Classic Knit Look Crochet Beanie

-About working entirely in slip stitches:
+Tips for working entirely in crochet slip stitches:

 Slip Stitches are not everyone’s favourite stitch to work so the thought of working an entire beanie in them can be overwhelming!
 Here are a few tips: